GreenfieldVentures/Dwarf/README.md

 }.Configure();
 ```

+The type Person can be any arbitrary type residing in the same assembly as your domain model.
+Preferably use a type signifying your model.

 ####Global.asax
 If you're building web application, let your global.asax inherit from DwarfGlobal and thusly let Dwarf handle configuration tracking, error handling, request/context/cache handling, etc